Seeing error code 229 on your Lennox® furnace?

 Rely on the Experts at A1 Chesney Service Experts

-When you need to have your furnace fixed, reach out to the Experts at A1 Chesney Service Experts to figure out the fault code and take care of the problem.
+When you need to have your furnace repaired, reach out to the Experts at A1 Chesney Service Experts to work out the fault code and take care of the problem.

 Call us at 587-315-5271 or schedule an appointment online today.